 Although there are plenty of grass varieties available that can tolerate a fair amount of shade, lack of sun can still be a factor in a failing lawn.
 Using shade tolerant grasses like fescues is part of the solution, but other measures may need to be taken.
 Trees can be selectively pruned to provide a little more sunlight and also improve air circulation.
 Many old shade trees benefit tremendously from selective pruning by providing more sunlight to the lawn and cleaning up dead branches and other issues which may arise during times of high wind.

 Mowed Too Short

-- Finally, your lawn might very well be failing because you or your lawn care provider is mowing it too short.
-I see it every year, yard after yard of grass that is barely hanging on to life because it was mowed too short.
-Mowing the lawn too short damages the crown of the plant which is the growth center of the plant.
+Finally your lawn might very well be failing because you or your lawn care provider is mowing it too short.
+It happens every year, yard after yard of grass that is barely hanging on to life because it was mowed too short.
+Mowing the lawn too short damages the crown of the plant, which is the growth center of the plant.
 As the grass works to recover from damaged crowns (also known as scalping), it becomes stressed.
-A stressed lawn is susceptible to weeds, diseases, and other pest invasions.
+A stressed lawn is susceptible to weeds, diseases and other pest invasions.
 Growing a full, lush, lawn at the height of 3.5 inches reduces plant stress and crowds out weed seedlings naturally.